gecko0307/wallet/README.md

 ## Limitations and peculiarities

 Keep in mind that I wrote this for my own personal use, mainly because I didn't want to entrust my financial information to existing apps.
-It suits me well and I don't plan to turn Wallet into more feature-rich and competitive solution.
+It suits me well, but it's pretty specific for my specific needs and preferences.
+I don't plan to turn Wallet into more feature-rich and competitive solution.

 * The app is in Russian, and making an international version is currently a low priority for me
 * Main currency is Russian ruble (RUB).
 Also USD and EUR are supported for individual accounts, but for statistics all currencies are converted to RUB.
 I did't need arbitrary currencies, and thus did't implement support for them